 HOW TO APPLY

-DMG work-study positions are hired in August or September for the fall and winter semester.
+DMG work-study positions are hired in September for the fall and winter semester, and in April for the summer semester.
 Positions are open to all registered undergraduate and graduate University of Toronto students.
-Visit the U of T CAREER LEARNING NETWORK to view and apply!

 For more information on the current availability of placements at the DMG, please contact the GALLERY ASSISTANT.